BHP Days

 of FORTRAN subroutines for data input, string processing, report

-writing etc. which was later adopted widely within BHP.
+writing, etc. which was later adopted widely within BHP.
 I

 also took on the role of systems programmer for the new DG